Help! My partner isn’t interested in my ideas or what I have to say.

 He could see, rationally, that his wife was a good person.

-He could also see that their marriage was fundamentally good enough.
+He could also see that their marriage was fundamentally good.

 He knew, intellectually, that she loved him.